ilyasergey/YSC2229/_sources/week-07-bloom.rst.txt

 Let us put Bloom filter to some good use by improving our simple implementation of a hash table.

-The way it has been implemented, it has spent too much on iterating through the buckets before adding or getting an element.
+The way we implemented hash-tables before made them waster too much on iterating through the buckets before adding or getting an element.
 This is something that can be improved with a Bloom filter: indeed if we known that there is *no* element with a certain key in the bucket (the answer that Bloom filter can answer precisely), we don't have to look for it.

 The price to pay for this speed-up is inability to remove elements from the hash-table (as one cannot remove elements from a Bloom filter).